mwolff44/pk-sbc/README.md

 If you need paid support, specific features or consulting services, you will find support services prices on PyFreeBilling website : [http://www.pyfreebilling.com/shop/](http://www.pyfreebilling.com/shop/)

+### Contributing

+Separate proposed changes and PRs into small, distinct patches by type so that they can be merged faster into upstream and released quicker:

+* Feature
+* Bugfix
+* Code style
+* Documentation

 ### Donation

 If you want to support my developments you are welcome to buy me a cup of coffee :)